hubot-grpc/hubot-grpc/README.md

   - some catches throw errors themselves and thus give weird error messages
 - The connection to the grpc service is currently only made insecurly
 - Byte data is not nice in chats
+- Url types and byte buffers cannot be specified as default parameters in the config file

 ## Wishlist